dmlc/dgl/examples/mxnet/gcn/README.md

 SPMV optimization could be applied.

-The provided implementation in `gcn_concat.py` is a bit different from the original paper for better performance, credit to @yifeim.
+The provided implementation in `gcn_concat.py` is a bit different from the original paper for better performance, credit to @yifeim and @ZiyueHuang.

 Results
 -------